 Define the name of the Network Services SNMP Community.
 SNMP Community names are used to authenticate SNMP requests.
 SNMP requests must have a password (case sensitive) in order to receive a response from the SNMP Agent in the codec.
 The default password is "public".
 If you have the Cisco TelePresence Management Suite (TMS) you must make sure the same SNMP Community is configured there too.
 NOTE: The SNMP Community password is case sensitive.

-Value space: String (0, 50) The SNMP community name.
+The SNMP community name.

 NetworkServices SNMP SystemContact

 Define the name of the Network Services SNMP System Contact.